-I’m not sure about this, but I think this phrase is quite popular among the British speakers as compared to Americans.
+I’m not sure about this, but I think this phrase is quite popular among British speakers as compared to Americans.
 The reason is that I heard it so many times from British YouTubers.
 You don’t need to be grammar police to understand this phrase.
 It’s often used when you’re about to tell something or say something to anyone, and you’re being completely honest with them.

 4. Need some space

-This phrase is often heard in the TV series and movies when two persons arguing over something and one of them wants a break from the chaos, he/she says, “I need some space.”
+This phrase is often heard in TV series and movies when two persons arguing over something and one of them wants a break from the chaos, he/she says, “I need some space.”
 Does anyone remember the “Chef” movie?
 When the restaurant owner comes down to the kitchen to stop Chef Carl from altering the menu for a special night and says, “Carl, I’ve done this before; I can help guide.”
-Chef Carl says, “I don’t guidance; I need space.”
+Chef Carl says, “I don’t need guidance; I need space.”